aatayde/100DaysOfCode/files/Day030/README.md

 [Dogecoin.com](https://dogecoin.com/) has a great design when I viewed it in landscape mode.
     I'm impressived by website it's design.
 I opened the developer options shortly after

-    the after pseudo element utilized to make a small right angled triancle
+    the after pseudo element utilized to make a small right angled triancle next to a box with a slight border radius, creating a word bubble effect.

 ### Resources used